joyceeexinyiwang/SCSThesis/ProgressLog.md

 ---

-to do:
-- collect retweet/reply/quote network of chosen tweets
-- write script to filter tweets from large files

-hand-pick replies to demonstrate hypothesis
+### Monday 1/28/2019

+- met with Cori
+-

+### Friday 1/25/2019

+- stats.py
+- getSource.py (original tweets by the news agency)

+use small @WSJ dataset to show that opinion tweets tend to generate longer replies

 ### Thursday 1/24/2019

 wrote stats.py

-to-do:
-- Get all the original tweets by the news agency
-- describe data
-- get preliminary stats

 ### Wednesday 1/23/2019